Table of Contents

 In my view, keyword research is a very important part of the process.
 I undervalued it for years.
 It’s particularly important when starting out.

 While I do extensive keyword research, some very successful bloggers don’t.
-These guys own several high-earning niche sites and don’t use keyword research software.

 The basic concept is you should publish content that people want.
 And by want, I mean search for in the search engines.
 The terms/phrases people type into Google are called keywords.